engr-advising/engr-advising.github.io/_build/html/_sources/genadv.rst.txt

 3. Complete the curriculum sheet by making notations to the right of the credit hours:

    a.
-Mark courses you’ve already taken with a check (✔)
+Mark courses you’ve already completed, either at Maritime or via transfer credit, with a check (✔)

    b.
 Mark courses you’re currently taking with a tilde (~)